AdventurePossible.com publisher, Mark Kelley, fixing up a rental property.

 For one, Cash on Cash Return does not take into account the equity paid by the tenants each month.

-When you’re tenants pay you rent, they are in turn paying your mortgage.
+When your tenants pay you rent, they are in turn paying your mortgage.
 Each mortgage payment includes both principal and interest.
 The money paid towards the principal balance increases your equity in the home.

 This is great upside for rental real estate investing, as that equity belongs to you.